asirmak/DapperCrud/README.md

-It is a .NET base project to achieve CRUD operation with Dapper.
+It is a .NET 6.0 base project to achieve SQL CRUD operation with Dapper.